RUMP_NFS(8) NetBSD System Manager's Manual RUMP_NFS(8)

 code within the kernel and therefore does not require kernel support

-ference to using in-kernel code.
+with respect to in-kernel code.

 To use rump_nfs via mount(8), the flags -o rump and -t nfs should be

 given.
-Similarly, rump_nfs is run instead of mount_nfs(8) if ``rump'' is
+Similarly, rump_nfs is used instead of mount_nfs(8) if "rump" is

 added to the options field of fstab(5).